ObsidianShark/Saxo_BookScraper-Scrapy/README.md

 ## Description

-This simple spider will crawl all books currently listed as bestsellers over the first 10 pages to collect data for further analysis.
+This spider will crawl all books currently listed as bestsellers over the first 10 pages to collect data for further analysis.

 ## Requirements